-[Reason for nominating as a candidate for Outside Director and overview of expected role] Kiyotaka Fuke has abundant expertise and experience as a manager at a leading life insurance company, as well as specialized knowledge regarding internal control, governance, human resources development, personnel and labor management, etc. from his business experience hitherto.
+[Reason for nominating as a candidate for Outside Director and overview of expected role] Nobuyuki Soda has abundant expertise and experience nurtured during his tenure as a manager at a leading life insurance company, as well as specialized knowledge regarding finance, accounting, human resources development, personnel and labor management, etc. from his business experience hitherto.
 Since his assumption of the Director position, he has provided valuable advice and supervision on the management of the Company from an independent and objective standpoint.
-In addition, he has contributed to stimulating discussions as chairperson of the Board of Directors.
 Going forward, he is expected to continue providing advice and supervision by utilizing his specialized knowledge based on his abundant expertise and experience.
 The Company reappoints him as a candidate for Outside Director based on its judgment that he qualifies for this position from the viewpoint of ensuring transparent decision making by the Board of Directors and reinforcing the supervisory functions thereon.
-If his reelection is approved, the Company plans to continue appointing him as chairperson of the Board of Directors.
+If his reelection is approved, the Company plans to appoint him as chairperson of the Board of Directors.

-As Kiyotaka Fuke satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
-He came from Meiji Yasuda Life Insurance Company but retired from his position as an Advisor in 2019.
-Although this company holds the Company's shares, its shareholding ratio is 1.38% (calculated after subtracting treasury shares).
-Although this company and the Company had transactions such as construction contracts and insurance contracts in fiscal 2022, the respective amount of the relevant transactions did not exceed the amount of payments specified in the aforementioned criteria.
-(The average transaction amounts between both companies for the past three fiscal years (meaning fiscal 2020 through fiscal 2022) was less than 1% of the three-year average transaction amounts of this company's non-consolidated ordinary income or the Company's consolidated net sales of completed construction contracts for the past three fiscal years.)
+[View on independence] As Nobuyuki Soda satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
+Although he concurrently serves as Representative Director and President at Nissay Business Service Co., Ltd., there are no interests including personal, capital and transactional relationships between this company and the Company.
+He used to work at Nippon Life Insurance Company, but retired from the position of Director of this company in 2019.
+Although this company holds the Company's shares, its shareholding ratio is 2.66% (calculated after subtracting treatments).
+Although this company and the Company had transactions such as construction contracts and insurance contracts in fiscal 2024, the respective amount of the relevant transactions did not exceed the amount of payments specified in the aforementioned criteria.
+(The average transaction amounts between both companies for the past three fiscal years (meaning fiscal 2022 through fiscal 2024, and the same period applies hereinafter) was less than 1% of the three-year average transaction amounts of this company's consolidated ordinary income or the Company's consolidated net sales of completed construction contracts for the past three fiscal years.)
+In addition, he used to work at Corporate-Pension Business Service Co., Ltd., but he retired from the position of Representative Director of this company in 2024.
+There are no interests including personal, capital and transactional relationships between Corporate-Pension Business Service Co.
+Ltd. and the Company.